Where is the OATH Hearings Division located?

 I am hearing impaired.
 Will the City provide a sign language interpreter?

 The City provides interpreters for hearing-impaired respondents.
 Call New York City’s Information TTY Line at 212-504-4115 before your hearing if you need a sign language interpreter.

 I do not speak or understand English well.
-Will the OATH Health Tribunal have interpreters that speak my language?
+Will the OATH Hearings Division have interpreters that speak my language?

-The City provides access to interpreters for all hearings conducted at OATH.
-Tell the receptionist when you check in that you want an interpreter and one will be made available to you.
+OATH provides access to interpreters for all hearings which it conducts, free of charge.
+Tell the person at the reception counter when you check in that you want an interpreter and one will be made available to you.

 Back to FAQs